 Once your kids become familiar with the drill and how to line up, you can lay out cones five yards apart and have the offense run 4-5 times in a row using the cones as markers designating where the center should line up.
 Also, the previous center cone can be used to help the running backs line up at the proper depth.

 Below is a video detailing this drill.

 I spend about 10 minutes of each practice on some warm up drills.
 My goal during this time is to have each kid pass and catch at least 30 times.
-One warm up I always run is a two line passing drill where the kids pair up (or one group of 3).
+One warm-up I always run is a two-line passing drill where the kids pair up (or one group of 3).
 They start out about 5 yards apart and pass and catch.
 After a few minutes (or 10 passes each), they move back to 10 yards.
-Again, after a few minutes or set number of passes, they move further apart 15-20 yards.
+Again, after a few minutes or a set number of passes, they move further apart 15-20 yards.
 Modify the distances and/or times based on the age and abilities of your kids.

-With 5-6 year olds, you may have them start just a couple yards apart and instead of throwing the football the tradition way, have them toss the ball back and forth with two hand underhand passes.
+With 5-6 year olds, you may have them start just a couple of yards apart, and instead of throwing the football the traditional way, have them toss the ball back and forth with two-hand underhand passes.
 One frustrating thing with younger kids is that they don’t get much practice catching because the throws are often inaccurate.
 It turns into a drill of picking the ball up.
 Having them toss underhand should provide better opportunities to catch the ball.